-Research has shown that the Stellate Ganglion Block (SGB) treatment is an effective and minimally invasive treatment for eliminating many PTSD symptoms
+Research has shown that the Stellate Ganglion Block treatment is an effective and minimally invasive treatment for eliminating many debilitating symptoms

-Results and relief have been seen within 30 minutes of the procedure and can last from a few months to years.
+Patients suffering from elevated fight or flight responses, like in PTSD, will benefit from a SGB treatment on the nerves involved in mediating these responses.
+Specifically, this treatments resets the brain to baseline or pre-traumatic levels.
+Results and relief have been seen within 30 minutes and can last from a few months to years.
 Results vary per patient, but with minimal risks and no major side effects, this treatment helps patients regain control of their life!

 Higher Success Rates

-More than 78.6% success rates in patients compared to traditional methods.
+More than 78.6% success rates in PTSD patients compared to traditional methods.

-By addressing PTSD symptoms, benefits may include: improved quality of life, better sleeping habits, decreased alcohol use, improved cognitive function, healthier relationships and more!
+By addressing the symptoms, benefits may include: improved quality of life, better sleeping habits, decreased alcohol use, improved cognitive function, healthier relationships and more!

 Frequently Asked Questions

 How long does the procedure take?

 The entire office visit can take from an hour to an hour and a half.
 The actual minimally-invasive procedure is only a fraction of that time!

 Often times, only local anesthesia is required for this procedure to reduce the sensation of the treatment needle.
 Conscious sedation may be available, but requires extensive pre and post procedure preparation and monitoring due to the effects of the anesthesia.